HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 [mg_paper]:https://www.sciencedirect.com/science/article/pii/S1361841520302048
 [ps_paper]:https://www.sciencedirect.com/science/article/pii/S1361841518304699

-The following figure shows a performance comparision between training from scratch and with Volume Fusion-bsed pretraining.
+The following figure shows a performance comparison between training from scratch and with Volume Fusion-bsed pretraining.
 It can be observed that the pretraining largely improves the convergence of the model and leads to a better final performance.

 <img src="https://github.com/HiLab-git/PyMIC_examples/blob/dev/seg_self_sup/lung/pictures/valid_dice2.png" width="600">